Brightline

-Brightline (reporting mark BLFX) is an inter-city rail route between Miami and West Palm Beach, Florida that runs on track owned by Florida East Coast Railway.
+Brightline (reporting mark BLFX) is an intercity rail route in the United States that runs between Miami and Orlando, Florida.
+Part of the route runs on track owned and shared by the Florida East Coast Railway.

-Brightline is currently the only privately owned and operated intercity passenger railroad in the United States.
-Its development started in March 2012 as All Aboard Florida by Florida East Coast Industries, a Florida real estate developer owned by Fortress Investment Group.
-Construction began in November 2014 and the route opened in January 2018.
-An extension from West Palm Beach to Orlando International Airport is expected to open in the second quarter of 2023, with additional stops being planned.
+Brightline is the only privately owned and operated intercity passenger railroad in the United States.
+Its development started in March 2012 as All Aboard Florida by Florida East Coast Industries, a Floridian real estate developer owned by Fortress Investment Group.
+Construction began in November 2014 and the route began revenue service in January 2018, initially between Fort Lauderdale and West Palm Beach; the Miami to Fort Lauderdale segment began revenue service in May of that year.
+Infill stations at Aventura and Boca Raton opened in December 2022, and the West Palm Beach to Orlando segment began revenue service in September 2023.
+Additional stops are being planned for the route.

+Brightline's maximum operating speed is 125 mph.
+Trains cover the 235 mile route in 3 hours and 25 minutes, with an average speed of 69 mph.

 Origins and history

 In 2012, All Aboard Florida, a wholly owned subsidiary of Florida East Coast Industries (FECI), announced plans to operate passenger rail service between Miami and Orlando.
 The construction was projected at the time to be $1.5 billion.
-In March 2013, All Aboard Florida applied for a $1.6 billion Railroad Rehabilitation & Improvement Financing (RRIF) loan, which was administered by the Federal Railroad Administration, and in late 2014, the company applied for a $1.75 billion private activity bond allocation, with proceeds from the bond sale substantially reducing or replacing entirely the amount of the RRIF loan request.
+In March 2013, All Aboard Florida applied for a $1.6 billion Railroad Rehabilitation and Improvement Financing (RRIF) loan, which was administered by the Federal Railroad Administration, and in late 2014, the company applied for a $1.75 billion private activity bond allocation, with proceeds from the bond sale substantially reducing or replacing entirely the amount of the RRIF loan request.

 The company received a Finding of No Significant Impact from the Federal Railroad Administration in January 2013, effectively clearing way for work to begin between Miami and West Palm Beach.
 The Final Environmental Impact Statement was released on August 4, 2015.
-By the beginning of 2015, the company had started site work at the Miami, Fort Lauderdale and West Palm Beach stations, plus right of way improvements along stretches of the corridor.
+By the beginning of 2015, the company had started site work at the Miami, Fort Lauderdale and West Palm Beach stations, plus right-of-way improvements along stretches of the corridor.
 On November 10, 2015, All Aboard Florida announced that the service would operate under the name Brightline.